Today I am going to explain the main parts of an IC Engine.

 The function of a spark plug is to provide a high-intensity spark for the combustion of fuel and air in the cylinder in spark-ignition engines.

-The function of the carburettor is to prepare the mixture of fuel and air and meter it before sending it to the induction system of the engine according to the operating conditions of the engine in the case of spark-ignition engines.
+The function of the carburetor is to prepare the mixture of fuel and air and meter it before sending it to the induction system of the engine according to the operating conditions of the engine in the case of spark-ignition engines.

 Fuel injection Pump-